chchen123/pytpc/doc/prelimsLinux.rst

 If Python 3.6+ is not present, follow these instructions depending on your operating system:

-If running a **Linux** distribution, Python must be compiled.
+Running a Linux distribution, Python must be compiled.
 Download and compile the most recent Python release with the following commands (find the link to the correct .tar file `here <https://www.python.org/downloads/>`__):

 .. note::